-IMPORTANT NOTICE ~ OUR PARISH CHILD SAFEGUARDING REPRESENTATIVES
+IMPORTANT NOTICE ~ OUR DIOCESAN DESIGNATED PERSONS SAFEGUARDING REPRESENTATIVES ARE:

 The Saint Vincent De Paul Society provides holiday